IanLee1521/macpatch.github.io/_posts/2015-06-04-quick-start-guide-for-linux.md

 <a name='a4'></a>
 ## Setup MacPatch Server
-The MacPatch server has five configuration script and should be run in the given order.
+The MacPatch server has a couple of configuration scripts, and they should be run in the given order.
 The scripts are located on the server in `/Library/MacPatch/Server/conf/scripts/Setup/`.

 Script	| Description | Server | Required
 ---|---|---|---